 As a law firm that thrives on change while serving a progressive clientele, we are well aware of the value that diverse viewpoints, diverse experiences, and diverse backgrounds bring to an organization.
 And while many businesses seek to put diversity on the agenda, Wilson Sonsini Goodrich & Rosati considers it a vital thread that runs through the fabric of our firm, lending a vibrancy to our workforce that benefits employees and clients alike.

 The firm's leadership actively promotes diversity as a core value and top priority.
 We aim to attract, mentor, and retain the best legal talent from all backgrounds, and foster a culture in which all employees are empowered to achieve their maximum potential.
 Our internal and external programs and policies, as well as our continually growing minority numbers, reflect this commitment.
 Currently, 40 percent of our partners and more than half of our associates are women or belong to a racial, ethnic, or gender minority group.

-Wilson Sonsini Goodrich & Rosati frequently has been recognized for its commitment to diversity.
-In 2014, the firm ranked No. 2 overall in The American Lawyer's Diversity Scorecard, reflecting our high percentages of minority attorneys (27 percent) and partners (22 percent).
-Furthermore, in 2012 Wilson Sonsini Goodrich & Rosati was ranked No. 4 on Multicultural Law magazine's list of the "Top 100 Law Firms for Diversity."
-In 2009, California Lawyer ranked us No. 1 for percentage of minority equity partners in the state, with 21.3 percent partners of color.
+Wilson Sonsini Goodrich & Rosati has long been recognized for its commitment to diversity.
+In 2015, the firm ranked No. 1 on Law360’s inaugural list of the “100 Best U.S. Law Firms for Minority Attorneys,” based on its minority representation at the partner and non-partner levels and its total number of minority attorneys, and was recognized by the publication as one of the top five best law firms for minority partners.
+In addition, WSGR ranked No. 3 overall in The American Lawyer's 2015 Diversity Scorecard, also based on our high percentages of minority attorneys and partners.
+Furthermore, in 2012 WSGR was ranked No. 4 on Multicultural Law magazine's list of the "Top 100 Law Firms for Diversity,” and in 2009, California Lawyer ranked us No. 1 for percentage of minority equity partners in the state.
 The firm's diversity accomplishments were featured in a Minority Law Journal cover story in 2008.